 • Retirement Index ranking: 6

 The healthcare system is universal and government-funded.
-However, private insurance, which costs between $26 and $130 per month, is available for people who want quicker specialist access.
+However, many retirees choose private insurance, which costs between $30 and $150 per month depending on age and coverage.

-New Zealand is also safe, ranking 4th globally with low crime rates.
-It’s also rated Level 1 by the US Department of State.
+New Zealand is considered very safe, ranking 4th globally for peace and stability.
+It is also rated Level 1 by the U.S. Department of State.

 7. Italy